LorrinWWW/LorrinWWW.github.io/source/about/index.md

 ---
 title: "Jue Wang"
-date: 2020-12-02 16:00:00
+date: 2021-6-1 16:00:00
 ---

-Hello, I am a PhD student in [Data Intelligence Lab](http://59.111.103.237:8081/) of Zhejiang University.
-I am also an engineering student (Double Degree) at CentraleSupelec.
-I am advised by [Prof. Lidan Shou](https://person.zju.edu.cn/en/should) at Zhejiang University.
+Hello, I am a PhD student in [Data Intelligence Lab](http://59.111.103.237:8081/) of Zhejiang University, advised by [Prof. Lidan Shou](https://person.zju.edu.cn/en/should).

 I work on Natural Language Processing and Data Mining.
-More specifically, my research interests lie in Information Extraction such as Named Entity Recognition, Relation Extraction, Weak/Semi-Supervised Learning Algorithm, and other nlp-related problems as well as AI more broadly.
+More specifically, my research interests lie in Information Extraction (e.g., Named Entity Recognition and Relation Extraction), NLP in low-resource scenarios (e.g., Weak/Semi-Supervised Learning), and Efficient Algorithms for NLP (e.g., Knowledge Distillation and Network Pruning).
 If you want to get in touch, please [send me an email](mailto:zjuwangjue@gmail.com).

 My [resume](resume-Jue.Wang.pdf).

 ## Updates

+- Jun 2021: I graduated from [CentraleSupélec](https://www.centralesupelec.fr/) with diplôme d'Ingénieur (master degree), cheers!
 - Dec 2020: As the first author, I had one long paper accepted to AAAI 2021.
 - Sep 2020: As the first author, I had one long paper accepted to EMNLP 2020.
 - Apr 2020: As the first author, I had one long paper accepted to ACL 2020.